bennethcheok/GoldsmithsChat/README.md

 <br>

 - There is a known bug that happens occasionally that causes the program to not function as expected after signing in.
-If said bug occured, please shut the app down completely in Settings>Device>Apps and relaunch it, or restart the app in your emulator.
+If said bug occurred, please shut the app down completely in Settings>Device>Apps and relaunch it, or restart the app in your emulator.